 SOC 2 Type 2 – A Type 2 report is more comprehensive then a SOC 2 Type 1 report.
-A Type 2 report evaluates the same policies and procedures and security controls for ensuring Trust Service Criteria but is measure over a 12-month audit period.
+A Type 2 report evaluates the same policies and procedures and security controls for ensuring Trust Service Criteria but is measured over a period of time, generally a 3 to 12-month audit period.
 This means that organizations must demonstrate that security controls are in place and working over a long period of time.

 Each SOC 2 report features at least four main sections that users may look for, including the following: